jsonbankio/jsonbank-env/readme.md

 ### envs

-The `envs` config is where you define the paths to `ENV` file and the `JSON` file in the cloud.
+The `envs` config is where you define the jsonbank remote url of your json files.

-- `key` is the relative path to the local env file
-- `value` is the relative path to the remote json file

-Given that:
+Given that
 - **Project Name** on jsonbank is `envs`
 - **File Path** is `file.json`
-- we want it to be saved as `.env` in the project

 your config will look like this: